Salish Sea Nature Connections

 Picture

-I have always felt a profound bond with trees—they have been like family to me for as long as I can remember.
 In 2018, I travelled to California to become certified as a Forest Therapy Guide through the Association of Nature and Forest Therapy (ANFT).
-After returning, I founded Salish Sea Nature Connections on Salt Spring Island, where I spent nine years living among the forests of the Salish Sea.
-In 2024, I made the move to stunning Vancouver Island, first living in the Greater Victoria area, and now making my permanent home in a peaceful oceanside community on central Vancouver Island.
+When I returned, I founded Salish Sea Nature Connections on Salt Spring Island, where I lived for nine years among the forests and shorelines of the Salish Sea.

 May you find yourself in the forest,